Shahid Soleimani-class corvette: Radars and electronics

 Intelligence and reconnaissance monitoring, surface and subsurface and air traffic monitoring are among the duties of these vessels and are equipped with Iran's most advanced electronic warfare systems.
 The main fire-control radars of the built ships are yet to be installed.

 Propulsion

-The Shahid Soleimani class of warship are all powered by four indigenously developed diesel engines which gives a top speed of 32 kn and a range of 5,000 nmi.
+The Shahid Soleimani class of warship were powered by four indigenously developed diesel engines, which gives a top speed of 32 kn and a range of 5,000 nmi.

 Other equipment

-The warship also has aviation facilities, a helipad, and a crane under it which is used to launch and retrieve fast attack boats.
-The ships can carry three fast attack boats and have the ability to retrieve and rearm them.
+The warship has aviation facilities, a helipad, and a crane to launch and retrieve fast attack boats.
+The ships can carry three fast attack boats, and have the ability to retrieve and rearm them.